obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Smoke Testing the Tasks Plugin.md

 ## How the tests work

+- Make sure you have the [obsidian-tasks repo](https://github.com/obsidian-tasks-group/obsidian-tasks)cloned and up-to-date on your machine.
-- Open the Tasks-Demo vault on a machine of your choice
+- Open the Tasks-Demo vault on a machine of your choice:
+  - Open Obsidian
+  - Click 'Open another vault' button
+  - Click 'Open folder as vault' button
+  - Navigate to `obsidian-tasks/resources/sample_vaults/Tasks-Demo`
+  - Click 'Open'
-- Install the candidate build for the pull request or release
+- Install the candidate build for the pull request or release inside the `Tasks-Demo` vault
   - See the [FAQs in the CONTRIBUTING page](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/CONTRIBUTING.md#faqs).
 - This note is a self-contained set of steps to check.
 You should check off tasks beginning `- [ ] check:` as you complete each section.